david-prv/QuickyPHP/CODE_STYLE.md

 ### 2. Use proper Formatting
 - 4 spaces indent
 - `elseif` instead of `else if`
+- unused but necessary identifiers have to be called `$_` (compare: Swift, Python, Ruby, Rust, ...)
+- all files end with an empty line
+- follow the PSR-4 standard for namespaces
 - spaces before conditional parenthesises:
 ```php
 if (condition) {